 Pet food recalls can be divided into two categories:

-- An involuntary FDA issued recall
+- An involuntary FDA-issued recall

 - A voluntary recall (decision by the manufacturer to recall the food of their own volition)

-When the FDA issues a recall before the company does so, it means they were alerted to a possible problem through consumer complaints or they, themselves, discovered a problem when testing a pet food product.
+When the FDA issues a recall before the company does so, it means they were alerted to a possible problem through consumer complaints, or they, themselves, discovered a problem when testing a pet food product.

 No one suspected that this substance would be added to food and for that reason, there was a delay between when the first cases were reported and when the food was finally recalled; we simply didn't think about testing for melamine.

-In another dog food recall, one of the more recent ones in February 2017, horse meat and a drug known as pentobarbital commonly used for euthanasia of pets and horses was found in two different brands of canned dog food.
+In another dog food recall, one of the more recent ones in February 2017, horse meat and a drug known as pentobarbital, commonly used for the euthanasia of pets and horses, was found in two different brands of canned dog food.

 The meaning of dog food recalls

 Before you frantically start making your dog’s food at home, keep in mind that human foods and meat are more likely to be recalled than pet food.

-Unlike making plastic bottles or metal cans, food manufacturing is a tricky process and mistakes do happen; similarly, if a specific brand has not been recalled in the past, it does not mean the food will always be good quality and ‘mistake-free’.
+Unlike making plastic bottles or metal cans, food manufacturing is a tricky process, and mistakes do happen; similarly, if a specific brand has not been recalled in the past, it does not mean the food will always be good quality and ‘mistake-free’.

 We've had our pet food expert consider the company's reputation and chances of their foods being recalled when compiling a list of this year's best puppy food brands here.

 This will help guide you in making a decision on whether you should continue buying your pet's food from that specific manufacturer or switch over to another one.

 How to know about a dog food recall

 Not all cases of pet food recalls are reported on the news, so it's up to you to keep up to date with the pet food industry.

 To help you effectively track these things, here are a few links you can check regularly to make sure your dog's food doesn't happen to be part of a recalled batch:

-On some of these websites, you can sign-up for email notifications as a fast way to get informed of any dog food recall alerts.
+On some of these websites, you can sign up for email notifications as a fast way to get informed of any dog food recall alerts.

-— FDA CVM (@FDAanimalhealth) February 16, 2018
+— FDA CVM (Center for Veterinary Medicine) (@FDAanimalhealth) February 16, 2018

 But be sure to turn on notifications to make sure you know as soon as a recall happens.